deltaryz/sunbot/README.md

 * `SILLY_COMMANDS` - Enable the silly commands which do not use the command prefix

+There is a Docker container at `techniponi/sunbot:dev`, which will always pull the latest commit on launch.
+Tagged versions will exist Soon™.

 ## Commands

 Use `.help` and `.help [verb]` for an up-to-date list.